Nokia Lumia 800: Release

-The Lumia 800 device was presented along with Lumia 710 by Nokia's CEO Stephen Elop at the Nokia World conference in London October 2011.
-In the presentation referred to their devices as 'the first real Windows Phones'.
+The Lumia 800 and the Lumia 710 were both presented by Nokia's CEO Stephen Elop at the Nokia World conference in London in October 2011.
+During the presentation, Elop referred to the devices as 'the first real Windows Phones'.

-The London launch was promoted with a massive sound and light show.
-Nokia and Canadian-based DJ deadmau5 illuminated the banks of the River Thames and the Millbank Tower with a state-of-the-art music and laser show.
-According to The Daily Telegraph, "The 118 metre building was turned into a canvas for a state-of-the-art light show during which the London skyscraper seemed to buckle and twist".
+To promote the London launch, Nokia and Canadian-based DJ deadmau5 put on a massive music and laser show that illuminated the banks of the River Thames and the Millbank Tower.
+The Daily Telegraph reported that "The 118 metre building was turned into a canvas for a state-of-the-art light show during which the London skyscraper seemed to buckle and twist".

-As the first flagship result of its alliance with Microsoft announced eight months earlier, it was a highly important product for Nokia.
-Only a week before the launch, Nokia posted a second consecutive quarterly loss, making it even more vital for their fortunes to succeed.
+The Lumia 800 was a highly important product for Nokia, as it was the first flagship result of its alliance with Microsoft, which had been announced eight months earlier.
+The company had posted a second consecutive quarterly loss only a week before the launch, making the success of the Lumia 800 even more crucial.

-Nokia outsourced the production of its Qualcomm-based Lumia 800 to Compal Electronics.
-According to Nokia, this was due to time constraints and Compal's experience with the chipset.
-Future models, starting from Lumia 710, would be built in a Nokia factory, according to the same source.
-Devices for the European and Northern American markets are configured, tested and packed by Nokia's factory in Salo, Finland.
+Nokia outsourced the production of the Lumia 800 to Compal Electronics due to time constraints and Compal's experience with the chipset.
+However, future models, starting from Lumia 710, would be built in a Nokia factory, according to the same source.
+The devices for the European and Northern American markets were configured, tested, and packed by Nokia's factory in Salo, Finland.

-The Lumia 800 was released in Canada but not the United States.
-On 9 January 2012, the Nokia Lumia 900 was announced as a parallel model with a gyroscope, LTE support, a larger display, front-facing camera for video conferencing, and its main (back) camera improved for focus and color balance, additional features over the 800 that would make it better appeal to American consumers.
+Although the Lumia 800 was released in Canada, it was not released in the United States.
+To appeal more to American consumers, Nokia announced the Nokia Lumia 900 on 9 January 2012.
+The Lumia 900 was a parallel model with a gyroscope, LTE support, a larger display, front-facing camera for video conferencing, and an improved main (back) camera for focus and color balance, among other features not found in the 800.